The Bible in pop culture

 The Marcus Aurelius line is Stoic, not biblical.
 Lecter's Revelation imagery is, however, accurate to the underlying biblical text.

-Read the full entry → - Paraphrased Television · 1989
+Read the full entry → - Mixed Television · 1989

 The Simpsons — Ned Flanders's Bible quotes